 Perhaps the most likely congressional response to Shelby County is capitulation.
-A Congress polarized on ideological and partisan lines may be incapable of reaching agreement on revisions to the coverage formula, even if the revisions would not much change the states subject to preclearance.
+199 A Congress polarized on ideological and partisan lines may be incapable of reaching agreement on revisions to the coverage formula, even if the revisions would not much change the states subject to preclearance.

-If Congress does not act, the civil rights community will try to put Section 5 back to work via Section 3 "bail in" remedies.170 As noted above, Section 3 of the Voting Rights Act empowers district courts to compel otherwise noncovered states or political subdivisions to enter the preclearance regime, if the court "finds that violations of the fourteenth or fifteenth amendment justifying equitable relief have occurred within the territory of such State or political subdivision."171
+If Congress does not act, civil rights litigators will try to put Section 5 back to work via Section 3 "bail in" remedies.
+200 As noted above, Section 3 of the VRA empowers district courts to compel otherwise non-covered states or political subdivisions to enter the preclearance regime, if the court "finds that violations of the fifteenth amendment justifying equitable relief have occurred within the territory of such State or political subdivision."201

 Section 3 case law is sparse, presumably because there was little incentive to litigate potential constitutional violations and seek bail-in remedies in the pre-Shelby County era.
-State action that violates the Constitution also
+202 State action that violates the Constitution also violates Section 2, and it is easier to prove a Section 2 violation.
+203 So at a time when most jurisdictions with exceptional propensities for discrimination were covered via Section 4, plaintiffs had little reason to bring constitutional claims and seek bail-in remedies.
+But keen observers expect a flurry of bail-in litigation after Shelby County.
+204